Kinematics of the molecular interstellar medium probed by Gaia: steep velocity dispersion-size relation, isotropic turbulence, and location-dependent energy dissipation: Conclusions

 \section{Conclusions}

-Using a sample of 15149 YSOs younger than 2 Myr, we extract 150 associations with sizes ranging from several pc to one hundred pc and study their velocity structures.
-This allows us to probe the velocites of the gas that these YSOs are associated with.
-Our major results include: \begin{enumerate} \item All the structures are elongated and are orientated parallel to the Galactic mid-plane. \item We find that the velocity and sizes are related by $\sigma_{v,{\rm 2D}} = 0.74 {\;}(r/{\rm pc})^{0.67\pm0.05}({\rm km\ s^{-1}})$, which is often called the Larson relation.
+Using a sample of 15149 YSOs younger than 3 Myr, we extract 150 associations with sizes ranging from several pc to one hundred pc and study their velocity structures.
+This allows us to probe the velocities of the gas that these YSOs are associated with.
+Our major results include: \begin{enumerate} \item All the structures are elongated and are orientated parallel to the Galactic mid-plane. \item We find that the velocity dispersions and sizes are related by $\sigma_{v,{\rm 2D}} = 0.74 {\;}(r/{\rm pc})^{0.67\pm0.05}({\rm km\ s^{-1}})$, which is often called the Larson relation.
 The exponent 0.67 is consistent with recent simulation results.

 \item Using proper motion measurements, we study the velocity dispersion-size relation measured along the Galactic longitude and latitude separately.
 Along $l$ direction, we obtain $\sigma_{v_l} = 0.58 {\;} (r_l/{\rm pc})^{0.66}({\rm km\ s^{-1}})$ and along $b$ direction, we obtain $\sigma_{v_b} = 0.54 {\;} (r_b/{\rm pc})^{0.64}({\rm km\ s^{-1}})$.
 The results indicate that turbulence in molecular clouds is isotropic. \item Although the density structure is anisotropic, the turbulence is consistent with being isotropic.
-This can be explained if molecular clouds are long-lived, such that their density structures are shaped by Galactic-scale process.
-During this process, turbulence is maintained by a continuous injection.
+This can be explained if molecular clouds are long-lived ($t_{\rm cloud} \gtrsim t_{\rm shear}$), such that their overall density structures are shaped by Galactic-scale process such as shear.
+During the cloud lifetime, turbulence is maintained by a continuous injection.

 \item We compute the energy dissipation rate of turbulence using $\sigma_{v,{\rm 3D}}^3/r$, and find it depends on the distance from the Galactic center $r_{\rm gal}$, where $\dot{\epsilon} = 1.77\times10^{-4}e^{-0.45(r_{\rm gal}/{\rm (pc)})}({\rm erg\ g^{-1}\ s^{-1}})$, where a slope of 0.20 dex kpc$^{-1}$ is implied.